megacamelus/camel-upstream-info/camel-documentation/camel-quickfix.md

 sometimes an outgoing logon message must be modified to include credentials required by a FIX counterparty.
-If the FIX logon message body is modified when sending a logon message (EventCategory=`AdminMessageSent` the modified message will be sent to the counterparty.
+If the FIX logon message body is modified when sending a logon message (`EventCategory=AdminMessageSent` the modified message will be sent to the counterparty.
 It is important that the outgoing logon message is being processed *synchronously*.
 If it is processed asynchronously (on another thread), the FIX engine will immediately send the unmodified outgoing message when its callback method returns.

-# FIX Sequence Number Management
+## FIX Sequence Number Management

 If an application exception is thrown during *synchronous* exchange processing, this will cause QuickFIX/J to not increment incoming FIX